Kizoky/falconss_debloater/README.txt

 Although it really gives boost to the performance, but because of the Sony problem the phone will still lag regardless of what will you remove within the ROM.

 I suggest any stranger who wanders here with Xperia E1 phone to download Caio's latest available kernel from XDA as it is 1000% much better than the crappy Stock kernel.

+Note: Github breaks the "formating" so the scripts won't work if you just create a zip file for the script.